pgpointcloud/pointcloud/doc/development.rst

 Continuous Integration
 ------------------------------------------------------------------------------

-pgPointcloud tests are run with `Github Actions`_ on several Ubuntu versions and with various PostgreSQL/PostGIS releases:
+pgPointcloud tests are run with `Github Actions`_.

+The CI matrix below covers supported PostgreSQL and Ubuntu versions, with and without PostGIS.
+Each workflow builds the extension, runs the unit tests, generates the documentation, and performs C code formatting and SQL linting checks.

 +--------------------+-----------------------+-------------------------+
 |                    | w/o PostGIS           | PostGIS 3.3             |